Commercial and industrial sites map

 The agri-food hub

 South of Nantes, along the ring road, a 54-hectare park is under construction to host agri-food businesses.
-The national wholesale market (2nd largest in France) will relocate here in 2018.
+The national wholesale market (2nd largest in France) relocated here in 2019.
 Thirty hectares will be devoted to food production, processing and conservation activities.
-The site will offer a business incubator, a logistics platform and equipped land - from 1400 m² to several hectares.
+The site offers a business incubator, a logistics platform and equipped land - from 1400 m² to several hectares.

 Jules Verne industrial innovation hub